-Figure 3: Equilibrium dynamics of the aggregate capital stock (Krusell and Smith, 1998) Notes: The figure plots the time series of the aggregate wealth (capital) K_t in the model of Krusell and Smith (1998).
+Figure 3: Equilibrium dynamics of the aggregate capital stock (Krusell and Smith, 1998)

+Notes: The figure plots the time series of the aggregate wealth (capital) K_t in the model of Krusell and Smith (1998).
 The line with a round tick mark is the predicted wealth time series $(n^{th} \text{ guess}) \{K_t^{(n)}\}{t=500}^{1000}$.
 The line with the square tick mark is the realized wealth time series $\{K_t^\}{t=500}^{1000}$.
 The dashed line is the predicted wealth time series implied by the law of motion in Krusell and Smith (1998).

-the issue does not exist in the repeated transition method.
+However, when a model features a non-trivial market-clearing condition, as in the model of Khan and Thomas (2008), the repeated transition method substantially outperforms the state space-based approach based on the law of motion Krusell and Smith (1997).32 This is because the non-trivial market-clearing condition requires the state space-based approach to include an extra loop to find an exact market-clearing condition in each period, while the issue does not exist in the repeated transition method.
 Instead, the repeated transition method utilizes implied price by the market clearing condition, which coincides with the market clearing price only in the limit with respect to the number of iteration.